Categories: Mobile

 So, if you don’t want to update to iOS5 (We’re looking you jailbreakers) then Lookout’s free iPhone app could be for you.

-Lookout operates as cross-platform iCloud-type system which can be managed between a standalone app, which monitors your smartphone’s settings and a web app which allows you to operate some of your phone’s settings remotely.
+Lookout operates as a cross-platform iCloud-type system which can be managed between a standalone app, which monitors your smartphone’s settings and a web app which allows you to operate some of your phone’s settings remotely.

 On the software side Lookout will inform you if your iPhone’s firmware/software is up to date or even jailbroken.
 It will also warn about unsecured wireless networks your phone may be trying to access.
 With the app iPhone users can backup their data to the Lookout website, the company reports that about over 33% of iPhone users don’t regularly sync their phone with their computers.
 These backups can then be downloaded onto other smartphones and tablets (and not just iOS devices, unlike Apple’s iCloud).